Video games in Brazil: 2018 to Present – Pandemic and Consolidation

 In 2018, the Ministry of Culture conducted the 2nd Census of Digital Games, which indicated the sector's growth, with 375 companies participating in the survey.
 Additionally, in 2019, Wildlife received a $60 million investment led by the American venture capital fund Benchmark, making it a Brazilian "unicorn" valued at $1.3 billion.
 In the same year, the ARVORE studio, specialized in virtual reality, received the first Venice Lion at the Film Festival for a Brazilian production.
 Independent games Dandara and Celeste, the latter developed in partnership with an international studio, were among the top 10 games of the year in the ranking of the American magazine Time.

 In the years 2020/2021, the COVID-19 pandemic brought various transformations to the game industry and market, with game consumption significantly increasing during this period.
 With this boost, in 2020, Wildlife was valued at $3 billion.
 Another change was the widespread adoption of remote work and the rise of companies that operate entirely remotely, such as Afterverse.
 The company is a spin-off of Play Kids (Movile Group), which reached 50 million monthly active users within a year with the game "PK XD," available in 11 languages and with a strong presence in Latin America, the United States, the Middle East, and Eastern Europe.
 PlayKids, which also develops games, provided the foundation for Afterverse's expansion.

 In 2020, the ARVORE developer received the Extraordinary Innovation Primetime Emmy from the Academy of Television Arts and Sciences for an interactive short film.
 In 2021, Gazeus had the first Brazilian game distributed by Netflix.
 The year 2022 was marked by major acquisitions and international partnerships.
 Aquiris Studio received an investment from Epic Games, forming an agreement for the publication of multiple multi-platform games that have yet to be announced.
 London-based Oktagon was acquired by Fortis, a multinational game developer newly created as part of the Las Vegas Sands resorts and casinos group.
-The 100% remote Rogue Snail studio had its game Relic Hunters Rebels exclusively distributed by Netflix.
+The 100% remote studio Rogue Snail had its game Relic Hunters Rebels exclusively distributed by Netflix.

 Notable titles: Dandara (Long Hat House, 2018), Celeste (Extremely OK Games/ MiniBoss, 2018), Wonderbox (Aquiris, 2021), PK XD (Afterverse, 2020), Suspects (Wildlife, 2020), and Relic Hunters Rebels (2021).

 In 2023, the Brazilian developer Quasares Game Studio, based in Ribeirão Preto, presented at the Brasil Game Show event its historical game project Pedro of Brazil, one of the first national games to use the Unreal Engine 5 graphics engine from Epic Games.